 If you have a greenhouse or garden shed, you can tidy up overwintering crops or start growing citruses.
 You can also start sowing seeds in the later months of the winter season and cooler weather.

 Plan Your Next Garden

 When it’s too cold and snowy outside to do any real yard work, you can still revel in the fact that you can use your time indoors to plan your next garden.
 Take stock of your gardening gear, list some of your gardening woes, and figure out how you can correct them in the next planting season.

 You can also make a new garden layout and design how you want your yard to look in the early spring and throughout the late summer.
-While you’re stuck indoors it’s also the perfect time to begin ordering seed packets and other gardening supplies that you’ll need in the next growing season.
+While you’re stuck indoors during the cold temperatures, it’s also the right time to begin ordering seed packets and other gardening supplies you’ll need in the next growing season and future planting dates.

 You can also find gardening products I use in my videos here <---